SmartlyDressedGames/Unturned-Docs/assets/item-asset/gun-asset.rst

 **Ballistic_Travel** *float*: Travel speed of ballistic projectiles.
 A higher value relative to ``Ballistic_Steps`` will result in more muzzle velocity.
 Must be a value greater than 0.1.
 Defaults to 10.
 If ``Ballistic_Steps`` is specified and greater than 0, and ``Ballistic_Travel`` is not specified, then ``Ballistic_Travel`` defaults to ``Range ÷ Ballistic_Steps``.

-**Ballistic_Drop** *float*: Rate of projectile drop of ballistic projectiles.
+.. deprecated:: 3.23.7.0 **Ballistic_Drop** *float*: Rate of projectile drop of ballistic projectiles.
 A higher value will result in more projectile drop.
 To disable projectile drop completely, set to 0.
 Defaults to 0.002.

 Projectiles (Physics System)
 ````````````````````````````